Outreach > Social Action

 The Social Action and Outreach Committee coordinates our congregation’s efforts for social justice and community involvement.
 The committee informs the congregation on justice issues and community needs, and facilitates congregational participation in service and advocacy work.
-Our projects include:
+Our ongoing projects include:

-- lobbying legislators in conjunction with UU Mass Action to end mass incarceration
+- lobbying legislators in conjunction with UU Mass Action to end Mass Incarceration

 - cooking once a month at the Women's Lunch Place in Boston

-- organizing Thanksgiving food boxes, and on-going food donations, to the Woburn Council
+- organizing Thanksgiving food boxes, and on-going food donations, to the Woburn Council of social Concern

 - ordering fair trade coffee and chocolate

 - exploring immigration and refugee issues in Massachusetts